Hitachi forecasts record profit, confident on China, U.S. demand

 Hitachi also posted a 79 percent rise in October-December operating profit to 122 billion yen, powered by strong sales of automotive components and construction equipment.

-The upbeat result mirrored strong results the same day from Panasonic Corp, which has been restructuring to ditch unprofitable consumer businesses and focus on more lucrative work supplying automakers and other industrial customers.
+The upbeat result mirrored strong results the same day from Panasonic Corp (6752.T), which has been restructuring to ditch unprofitable consumer businesses and focus on more lucrative work supplying automakers and other industrial customers.

-Hitachi racked up nearly 1 trillion yen ($10 billion) in accumulated net losses in the four business years from 2007/08 to 2009/10 before embarking on a drastic reorganisation to improve its profitability.
+Hitachi racked up nearly 1 trillion yen ($10 billion) in accumulated net losses in the four business years from 2007/08 to 2009/10 before embarking on a drastic reorganization to improve its profitability.